ChrisZinch/Miami/README.md

 1) Stack: HTML5, SASS, BEM;

-2) Fully rsponsive layout was made by using CSS Grid and Flexbox;
+2) Fully responsive layout was made by using CSS Grid and Flexbox;

 3) Design of the landing page you could find [here](https://www.figma.com/file/nHz8bflIwJaWP3P99vKTH5/miami_home_new?node-id=0%3A2);